Last Updated on

 Are you going to visit Bogota?
 No doubt, Bogota is one of the most enticing cities I have explored on my South America voyage.
-Often touted as the beating heart of Columbia, Bogota has everything to lure tourists.
+Often touted as the beating heart of Colombia, Bogota has everything to lure tourists.
 From Colombian coffee, pristine nature, vibrant culture, and yes the delicious cuisine.
-For a fact, the city bewitching city of Bogota is often overlooked.
-There are many things to do in Bogota, Columbia.
+For a fact, the city bewitching city of Bogota is often overlooked, unlike Medellin.
+There are many things to do in Bogota, Colombia.
 And like any other popular tourist destination, Bogota offers its tourists a taste of everything.
 From towering skyscrapers to colonial buildings, it has everything!
 But, what’s the highlight of this place is the incredible culture riches that are in the abundance here in Bogota, ranging from shopping areas, theatres, sports venues, restaurants, all beautifully reflecting the cosmopolitan nature of this enticing city.

 But as they say, nothing is perfect.
 There are several things when you visit Bogota that, being a traveler, you should look to stay away from.
 Hence, I have created this post to impart you with what not to do on your time in Bogota.
 So, here we go!

 - 1 Never Buy and Take Drugs

 - 3 Always Ensure Not to Be a Victim of Street Crime